sarvessveeriyah2312/multi-tenant-saasconfig-using-spring-boot/README.md

-Here’s a **complete, professional `README.md`** for your **Multi-Tenant SaaS Configuration Backend** project — covering setup, structure, endpoints, and key features.

----

 # 🏢 Multi-Tenant SaaS Configuration Backend

 This project is a **Spring Boot 3.5.x** backend service designed to manage **multi-tenant configurations** for SaaS platforms.